 “When you do a resume, think of a recruiter as looking at thousands of resumes, she or he will pick ones that make her or his work easier to select.” — Marricke Gane

-But, that’s not the whole truth.
+But that’s not the complete truth.

 How much time do you think she has to consider each of the resumes before clicking the “next” button or throwing it into the waste bin?